 With new sessions every day, there’s always something new with iFit, letting you mix up your workouts and keep it fresh.
-Live resistance settings links your machine to the trainer, so your system automatically changes resistance levels in line with the workout, keeping you working hard.
+Live resistance settings link your machine to the trainer, so your system automatically changes resistance levels in line with the workout, keeping you working hard.

-iFit workouts work you on and off the rower, with a range of full body workouts available.
-And if you’re not interested in one of the daily classes being led by NordicTrack’s world class trainers, you can pick from thousands more in their fitness library.
+iFit workouts work you on and off the rower, with a range of full-body workouts available.
+And if you’re not interested in one of the daily classes being led by NordicTrack’s world-class trainers, you can pick from thousands more in their fitness library.

 Be warned though: iFit isn’t free